denoland/std/README.md

-# artifact-helps
+# HAL

-Help files shared between instances of Artifact
+This is the root repo that each new instance of HAL clones.